 After nearly a decade away from popular music and nearly two decades after his peak, Green and Willie Mitchell reunited in 2004 for I Can't Stop for Blue Note Records, an excellent reunion that recaptured and updated that classic Green/Mitchell sound of the early 70s, especially on the great title cut.
 To make it as authentic a reunion as possible, the two spent weeks writing together, assembled many of their original musicians and recorded in the same Memphis studio as the original Green Hi recordings.
 The result was sparkling, and it became Green's biggest album since the 70s.

 Green followed up I Can't Stop with the slightly less satisfying Everything's OK, but in 2008 returned triumphantly Lay It Down, teaming with James Poyser (Erykah Badu, Common) and Ahmir "?uestlove" Thompson (the Roots) for an album that was one of the year's best, and for Green's millions of fans, a welcome return of a Soul survivor.
-He continues to perform regularly and, as of 2012, was reportedly working on a new disc.

 by Chris Rizik